Handspring layout 1.5

 Oksana Chusovitinia (SOV/UZB/GER/UZB)

-Ah, the golden goose of the handspring vaults, the rudi is one-third of the shining triumvirate of vault difficulty—along with the Amanar and Cheng—sought after by those hoping to win vault medals at world and Olympic competitions.
-Several have trained the double twist, or been rumored to be training it, though none have competed it yet for credit just yet.
+Ah, the golden goose of the handspring vaults.
+The rudi is one-third of the shining triumvirate of vault difficulty—along with the Amanar and Cheng—sought after by those hoping to win actual vault medals at world and Olympic competitions.

 Colloquially, you’ll mostly hear this vault called a handspring rudi rather than a handspring layout 1.5—part of the front-tumbling terminology that gymnastics inherited from acrobats.
 You know the term is from acrobatics or trampoline when it sounds like a word a three-year-old made up to call the dog.
 (I kid…we’re all on the same team…fliffus isn’t a stupid word at all…)